When the Negotiation Table Is the Dinner Table

 To prevent this escalation, it’s important to establish shared goals at the outset of the conversation.
 If it drifts into ultimatums, reset towards those mutual aims.
 And if the discussion gets heated, reframe the emotion.

 “If you start to feel angry in a negotiation with your daughter or your husband or your friends, don’t call it anger.
 Express disappointment,” Thompson says.
-“Disappointment is a complimentary emotion, not reciprocal.
+“Disappointment is a complementary emotion, not reciprocal.
 Meaning that, psychologically, when a human being expresses disappointment, the person on the receiving end feels compelled to repair.”

 Dilemmas with friends and family often include multiple parties—a group of friends deciding where to go on vacation, for example, or a sibling dispute over what should be done with a deceased parent’s possessions.